chrisbyronc/3day-mysql/day-2/lesson/text-edition/10-exercise-operations.txt

 1. Select the full names of the people from `contact` whose last name is longer than 10 characters.

 2. Select the `orderqty`, and `scrappedqty` from `workorder` and also compute the percent of the total order that was scrapped for each order.
-Hint: if you forget to "cast" the input data, you might get an unexpected result.
+Hint: if you forget to "CAST" the input data, you might get an unexpected result.

 3. Using the `-` operator, expand your answer from number 2 to include the number of days that elapsed between `startdate` and `enddate`.